 Each year group has a Head of Year who has oversight of all pupils and works closely with your child's tutor.
-They can be contacted at college if you have any queries or if problems arise.
+They can be contacted at school if you have any queries or if problems arise.

 The Heads of Year are:

-- Mrs M Hartley, Year 8
+- Mrs M Hartley (Year 8)

-- Mr M Hollis, Year 9
+- Mr M Hollis (Year 9)

-- Mrs L Bannard-Smith, Year 10
+- Mrs L Armitage (Year 10)

-- Mr M Farrell, Year 11
+- Mr M Farrell (Year 11)

-The Headteacher, Mr D Randle, Deputy Headteachers, Mr S White and Mr M Kojder, may also be contacted should the need arise.
+The Headteacher, Mr D Randle, and Deputy Headteachers, Mr S White and Mr M Kojder, may also be contacted should the need arise.